Skip to main content

 Thailand and Cambodia to deploy ceasefire monitors despite deadlock over captured soldiers

-THAILAND, AUG 7 – The 13-point ceasefire includes troop movement freezes and civilian protections with ASEAN-led observer teams monitoring compliance to prevent renewed conflict, following deadly clashes that displaced over 300,000.
+THAILAND, AUG 7 – The ASEAN-led ceasefire includes troop movement freezes and civilian protections after clashes caused 43 deaths and displaced over 300,000 people, officials said.

 • Thailand and Cambodia agreed to establish interim ceasefire monitors after border clashes, despite Cambodia's captured soldiers remaining unresolved.